jgomer2001/testing/scim-uma.md

 ### Start a simple project

-Create a project in your favorite IDE, and if using maven add the following snippet for your pom.xml file:
+Create a project in your favorite IDE, and if using maven add the following snippet to your pom.xml file:

 ```
 <properties>